suzeeparker/FRDocs_dev01-suzee/Setup/fr0102_Test-Node.md

 ![Node-schemas-refresh](images/fr0102-20_Node-schemas-refresh.png "Node-schemas-refresh")

-11. In VSCode in the folder server/app01s create a new file, queryDB.js.
-Enter the following and then use FormR!1234 for the MySQL root login.
+11. From VSCode Explorer navigate to the folder server/app01s and create a new file, queryDB.js, then enter the following code:

 ```
 const Sequelize = require("sequelize");